wetryingtodorock/getblock-docs/en/rpc-service/op/ws/optimism_web3_clientVersion.md

 ---
-title: optimism:web3_clientVersion \[WebSocket\]
+title: optimism:web3_clientVersion - Optimism
-description: Returns the current client version.
+description: Example code for the optimism:web3_clientVersion ws method. Сomplete guide on how to use optimism:web3_clientVersion ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters